Digestive System of Liver

 • Cirrhosis: Chronic liver damage resulting in scarring and impaired liver function.

-• Fatty Liver Disease: Accumulation of fat in liver cells, often associated with obesity and metabolic syndrome.
+• Fatty Liver Disease: Accumulation of fatty in liver cells, often associated with obesity and metabolic syndrome.

 • Liver Cancer: Malignant tumors originating in the liver, potentially disrupting liver function and digestion.